-The Major League Baseball season has officially begun and in 2021, a limited number of fans are allowed back in-person at stadiums.
-What better way to celebrate than by planning to take your pup to the park to catch a game?
+The Major League Baseball season has officially begun and in 2022, stadiums are pretty much at full capacity and mask-free since the pandemic began two years ago.
+With a sense of normalcy, what better way to celebrate than by planning to take your pup to the park to catch a game?
 Believe it or not, many of the MLB teams sponsor dog-friendly nights so that you can enjoy watching your favorite team with your furry friend right by your side.
-And aside from it just being plain old fun, it’s also a fantastic way to provide your dog with positive socialization and give him an opportunity to test out his obedience training and behavioral skills.
+And aside from it just being plain old fun, it’s also a fantastic way to provide your dog with positive socialization and give him an opportunity to test out their obedience training and behavioral skills.

 If you’d like to bring your dog with you to root, root, root for your home team, check out the list of teams below that have already confirmed they will be offering these awesome theme nights.